 Unfortunately, returning a defective vehicle is not as easy as returning something to Walmart.
 There is a process and list of requirements the situation must meet.

 If the new vehicle you purchased has a defective part – and is still covered under the warranty – the manufacturer has a reasonable number of attempts to repair it.
-If they are unable to fix the defect, consumers can seek a buyback under new car lemon law in California.
+If they are unable to fix the defect, consumers can seek a buyback or replacement under California lemon law’s new car regulations.

 Buyers should never be left on the hook when they are sold a defective vehicle.
 The new car lemon law in California exists so they don’t have to.

-Q: What Qualifies a Vehicle under New Car Lemon Law in California?
+Q 2: What Qualifies a Vehicle under California Lemon Law New Car Guidelines?

 Lemon law exists across the country.
-But the requirements of lemon are a bit different in each state.
-For a claim to be valid under new car lemon law in California, it must meet these qualifications:
+But the requirements for lemons are a bit different in each state.
+For a claim to be valid under the new car lemon law in California, it must meet these qualifications:

 - The vehicle must have at least one substantial defect that impairs the safety, functionality, or value.